kornysietsma/digital-garden-sample/content/wiki/about.md

 ## Things that are planned or don't work

+* [Asciidoc](/-/-/wiki/asciidoc/) - I had this, but it just complicted scripts and most plugins didn't work, so I've removed it.
+If you need it, it's in [git history](https://github.com/kornysietsma/digital-garden-sample/tree/07c3664fcf2c1c1cebb830dbf740e4289d287457)
 * Moar documentation needed!
 * Css for other screen sizes - see above
 * Most things don't work for asciidoc